nathschwarz/rwikibot/README.md

 #!/usr/bin/env bash

 cd /path/to/repo
-git submodule update #or git pull if you use a single repo without collaboration with others python rwikibot.py --push
+git submodule foreach 'git pull' #or git pull if you use a single repo without collaboration with others python rwikibot.py --push
 ```